Cisco’s Webex Teams gets BroadCloud Calling integration

 Kerravala said that meeting room hardware can often be expensive and hard to deploy, thus limiting the technology to medium and larger rooms.
 Devices aimed at smaller rooms should help widen the reach of video-conferencing tools.

-“There are literally tens of millions of huddle roomsand open spaces where there might be a TV or other display, but nothingelse,” he said.
-“The Room Kit Mini and WebEx Share makes it dead easy to turn anydisplay into a smart collaboration space.”
+“There are literally tens of millions of huddle rooms and open spaces where there might be a TV or other display, but nothing else,” he said.
+“The Room Kit Mini and WebEx Share makes it dead easy to turn any display into a smart collaboration space.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.